lemonwasp/lemonwasp/README.md

 # 💡 Engineering Philosophy

-I prefer learning technologies by applying them to real systems and understanding **why they are needed**.

-I value incremental improvement:

 **Build → Find limitations → Understand → Improve → Test → Review → Repeat**

+I prefer learning technologies by applying them to real systems and understanding **why a technology, architecture, or engineering practice is needed**.

 My goal is to understand both **implementation details and the larger systems around them**.